-Within Teamwork Projects, the document editor allows you to download, open, edit, and save changes to files stored in your files area of your projects without having to upload them again manually.
+Within Teamwork, the document editor allows you to download, open, edit, and save changes to files stored in the Files area of your projects without having to upload them again manually.

 It works with the application that you have installed on your computer - we've tested to make sure that you can use it to edit Word, Excel and other Microsoft Office, LibreOffice, Adobe Photoshop and certain other image file types.

 Once your site administrator has enabled this for your site, you'll see an edit button next to supported files.

 Note: Some file types may be blocked for security purposes, including *.exe, *.jar, *.zip and *.rar files.